brianrossihcl/Social-Login-POC/README.md

 **Social login enables users to log in to React store by using a social networking account, rather than using credentials dedicated to HCL Commerce which will make the sign up and login process quicker**

+**DISCLAIMER: This Proof of Concept asset is being provided as-is to help accelerate your projects.
+As such, we are unable to provide official support for this asset.
+We have provided documentation as well as any needed code artifacts for your use.**

+**Prerequisites**
+•	HCL Commerce V9.1.x
+•	HCL Commerce V9.1.x React Store SDK

 In Social Login, below two options are implemented

     1. Login With Google